 For these currencies to be taken seriously on a global scale, more users have to adopt their use.
 Unfortunately, most of these currencies just aren’t ready for an influx of new users.
 Popular cryptocurrencies like Bitcoin are already seeing massive slowdowns in transactions, with flaws in the transaction system becoming more apparent as more users adopt the currency.
 Until these problems are solved, it’s hard to look at any real growth potential.

 The fluctuating price of cryptocurrency is also a major issue for those who want to use crypto as a currency, rather than investing in it as a commodity.
 Because the price fluctuates so rapidly, it’s difficult to say what the actual value exchanged will be between the time a transaction begins and when it finishes cycling.
 This, in turn, makes it very difficult to do basic things like issuing refunds or even planning for future usage of the currency.
 So long as this kind of volatility remains, it’s difficult to imagine any cryptocurrency being used as widely as any standard currency.

 What is cryptocurrency?
 It’s a substitute for traditional currencies, a new way of doing business that has both its advantages and its flaws.
 Crypto is far from perfect, but it’s also growing in popularity.
 Going from its current state as a small but growing part of the economy to its logical end will take a great deal of work and evolution.
 However, it’s possible that these markets will become a regular part of life in the future.

 What has your experience been like with cryptocurrency?
 Has it been positive or negative?
-Do the advantages outweigh the flaws, or is it still too early for us to tell?
+Do the advantages outweigh the flaws or are it still too early for us to tell?
 Let us know by getting in contact with us.